-- 1. Pursue Funding Enhancement and Leveraging. - 1.1 Continue to assertively pursue federal and state grants and other cooperative agreements with local governments, open lands organizations and property owners for projects which are already identified as District needs. - 2.
-Prepare and implement master plans, restoration projects and capital improvement projects in an environmentally and fiscally responsible manner. - 2.1 Design master plans and projects Complete the Lakewood Master Plan to protect and enhance existing natural resources, minimize other environmental impacts, provide and improve appropriate public access facilities and improve, replace, remove or eliminate infrastructure within the preserves, while addressing maintenance issues and associated costs as part of the masterplan.
+- 1. Pursue Funding Enhancement and Leveraging. - 1.1 Continue to assertively pursue federal and state grants, donations through the Preservation Foundation and other cooperative agreements through private public partnerships, with local governments, open lands organizations and property owners for projects which that are already identified as District needs.

+2. Prepare and implement master plans, restoration projects and capital improvement projects in an environmentally and fiscally responsible manner.

-- 2.2 Utilize a consistent process to provide accurate cost estimates for major projects included in the \$10-year Capital Improvement Plan and 10-year rolling financial plan. - 2.3 Analyze and minimize long-term operating, maintenance and management costs of proposed projects, existing sites, facilities and infrastructure. - 2.4 Provide for appropriate revenue enhancement opportunities in improvement projects to help offset long-term operating, maintenance and management costs. - 2.52.4 Seek outside funding opportunities or other cooperative ventures for planning, restoration and improvement projects that have been identified as District needs when benefits to the District exceed costs of coordinating such partnerships. - 2.62.5 Make data driven decisions for the size of access improvements. - 2.72.6 Begin to use the Ddeveloped a land classification and use policy as the foundational guide for determining future land acquisitions, restoration and improvements. - 3.
-Provide clean, safe and attractive facilities to support public education, cultural and outdoor recreation uses on District land. - 3.1 Maintain and improve existing preserves, trails and facilities. - 3.2 Complete repair and renovation projects to ensure public safety, extend the useful life of existing facilities and infrastructure, and reduce ongoing operating and maintenance costs. - 3.3 Provide funding for annual repaving program for roads and parking lots, while closely analyzing the need and level of use before deciding to replace, reduce or remove existing paved roadways and parking lots. - 3.4 Maintain repair and replacement program for picnic shelters and comfort stations. - 4.
-Maintain educational, historical and cultural facilities. - 4.1 Complete architectural planning and engineering for the relocation of the Lake County Discovery Museum and its archives, collections and staff to the General Office.
-This also includes modification to the first floor Committee Room, Permit Office and Lobby. - 4.2 Continue to evaluate options for an institutional transfer and ownership of the Teich Archives.
+- 2.1 Begin implementation of the Lakewood Master Plan, which will to protect and enhance existing natural resources, minimize other environmental impacts, provide and improve appropriate public access facilities and improve, replace, remove or eliminate infrastructure within the preserve, and improve the overall efficiency of the preserve, while addressing maintenance issues and associated costs as part of the masterplan. - 2.2 Utilize a consistent process to provide accurate cost estimates for major projects included in the 10year Capital Improvement Plan and 10-year rolling financial plan. - 2.3 Analyze and minimize long-term operating, maintenance and management costs of proposed projects, existing sites, facilities and infrastructure. - 2.4 Seek outside funding opportunities or other cooperative ventures partnerships for planning, restoration and improvement projects that have been identified as District needs when benefits to the District exceed costs of coordinating such partnerships. - 2.5 Make data driven decisions for the size of access improvements. - 2.6 Begin to use the developed land elassification and use policy as the foundational guide for a masterplan for all of the District's holdings to determineing future land acquisitions, restoration and improvements. - 2.62.7 When opening new preserves, calculate annual maintenance and ecological management costs and establish a dedicated endowment through the Preservation Foundation to provide for these operating costs in perpetuity.

+3. Provide clean, safe, accessible -and attractive facilities to support public education, cultural and outdoor recreation uses on District land.

+- 3.1 Maintain and improve existing preserves, trails and facilities. - 3.2 Complete repair and renovation projects to ensure public safety, extend the useful life of existing facilities and infrastructure, and reduce ongoing operating and maintenance costs.

+- 3.3 Provide funding for annual repaying program for roads and parking lots, while closely analyzing the need and level of use before deciding to replace, reduce or remove existing paved roadways and parking lots. - 3.4 Maintain repair and replacement program for all of the Districts infrastructure.picnic shelters and comfort stations.

+4. Maintain educational, historical and cultural facilities.

+4.1 Complete the relocation of the Dunn collections at Prairie Stream to the designated storage facility at Pine Dunes.Lake County Discovery Museum and its archives, collections and staff to the General Offices.